MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/how-to-view-remittance-error-codes.md

 ---
 # View Remittance Error Codes
-For a remittance error, the error code from the bank and an explanation of the error will be shown for the payment in the **Waiting Journal** window.
+For a remittance error, the error code from the bank and an explanation of the error will be shown for the payment on the **Waiting Journal** page.

 ## To view error codes

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Return Error**, and then choose the related link.
-2. In the **Return Error** window, fill in the fields as described in the following table.
+2. On the **Return Error** page, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|